-The Fund's investments are susceptible to equity price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of industry concentration.
+The Fund's investments in mutual funds are susceptible to equity price risk arising from uncertainties about future prices.

 Sensitivity analysis

 The table below sets out the effect on net assets attributable to the Unitholders of a reasonable possible weakening in the individual market prices of 10% at reporting date.
 The estimates are made on an individual investment basis.
 The analysis assumed that all other variables, in particular interest and foreign currency rates, remain constant.